Market Time Stretches Out

-FALLBROOK, Calif., Feb.
-6, 2017 — January real estate activity launched the new year with several positive indicators that foretell of a good 2017 ahead in two prime North San Diego County markets, Jerry Kalman, a realtor® with HomeSmart Legends here, reported today.
+FALLBROOK, Calif., September 6, 2017 — Home prices rose while other metrics revealed slowing real estate activity in two prime North San Diego County housing markets, Jerry Kalman, a realtor® with HomeSmart Legends here, reported today.

-Kalman´s data for the reporting periods ending January 31, 2017, came from Sandicor, Inc., the area’s multiple listing service for realtors.
-It represents properties listed or sold by various brokers in the region.
+Kalman´s data for the reporting periods ending August 31, 2017, came from Sandicor, Inc. and CRMLS.
+San Diego and Riverside counties’ multiple listing services for realtors.
+This report represents properties listed or sold by various brokers in the region.
 He uses this information as a community service to analyze market trends and provide professional insight into real estate activity.
 Kalman is a licensed realtor (Calif.
 BRE # 01328697) in the North County office of HomeSmart Legends, 701 S. Main, Fallbrook, at (760) 468-4689 (voice or text) or email@example.com.